defold/doc/docs/en/manuals/gui-template.md

 There is no node corresponding to the template instance itself.
 If you need a root node for an instance, add it to the template.

 If a script is associated with a template GUI scene, the script is not part of the instance node tree.
-You may attach one single script to each GUI scene so your script logic needs to sit on the GUI scene where you have instanciated your templates.
+You may attach one single script to each GUI scene so your script logic needs to sit on the GUI scene where you have instantiated your templates.